 The Kansas City Art Institute is a four-year private, independent and accredited college of art and design founded in 1885 and is located in the cultural heart of metropolitan Kansas City on a 15-acre park-like campus setting.
 The college awards the Bachelor of Fine Arts degree and enrolls more than 750 students drawn from throughout the United States and several foreign countries.
 The full-time faculty is comprised of more than 40 practicing artists and scholars, and a distinguished visiting artists program complements the academic program.

 Note: We are currently accepting applications for artist models available to start work as early as 7:45 a.m.
 Classes that need artist models take place throughout the day and evening and some weekends.
 These include the opportunity to work through KCAI’s School of Continuing and Professional Studies.
-This part-time position begins immediately and includes opportunities to work on the main campus, the north campus and the Kearney, Mo., campus.
+This part-time position begins immediately.

 To inquire, apply or schedule an interview appointment, contact Illona Bernard at 816-802-3366 or email@example.com.

 The Kansas City Art Institute is an Equal Opportunity Employee